HashemDeveloper/SpringBootDemo/README.md

 Make sure you have Java 17+ and Maven installed.

-If Maven is not installed:
+If you don't have Maven:

 ```bash
 brew install maven